elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channels_and_elm_ports.md

 concepts in Elixir and Elm both tend to stay the same.
-In other words, the material in this chapter is subject to change as new integration techniques become standard practice, but the concepts we're using to build our application will still be useful even as things change.
+In other words, the material in this chapter is subject to change as new integration techniques become standard practice, but the concepts we're using to build our application will still be useful even as things evolve.

 ## Channels